dmitryserbin/azdev-release-orchestrator/Docs/OrchestratorV2.md

 ## Prerequisites

-To perform release pipeline orchestration the task requires Azure DevOps service endpoint with specific access to target project pipelines to be able to create and manage releases.
-There are two types of Azure DevOps [service endpoints](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints) supported:
+To perform release orchestration the task uses one of two types of Azure DevOps [service endpoints](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints) to connect to the target pipelines.
+The service endpoint requires specific access to target project pipelines to be able to create and manage releases.

 Type | Name | Account
 ---- | ---- | -------
 `integrated` | SystemVssConnection | Project Collection Build Service `service` | User specified | User specified

-In order to use custom service endpoint, you may need to create a new Azure Pipelines [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints) using [PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) token.
+In order to use custom service endpoint, you may need to create a new Azure Pipelines [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints) using [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).

-### Release permissions
+### Pipeline permissions

 In release pipelines security section of Azure DevOps project allow the following access to user account of the service endpoint: